hessammehr/hessammehr.github.io/CV.md

 Zhang, L.; [Mehr, S. H. M.]{.underline}
 *Digital Discovery*, **2024** ([10.1039/D4DD00139G](https://doi.org/10.1039/D4DD00139G))

 > **Aerosol-generated hydrogel microdroplets as miniature self-assembled reactors:** Hydrogel matrices hold promise as a locus for inhomogeneous chemistry, especially in the micron range, where reactants and products can be transported via diffusion.
-In this work, we generated reactive microdroplets of sodium alginate which, upon contact with and cross-linking with a reagent-loaded solution of calcium ions, acted as hydrogel containers for subsequent *in situ* reactivity within them. *Featured on the front cover of December 2024 issue.*
+In this work, we generated reactive microdroplets of sodium alginate which, upon contact with and cross-linking with a reagent-loaded solution of calcium ions, acted as hydrogel containers for subsequent *in situ* reactivity within them. *Featured on 2024/12 issue cover.*

 <!-- ### ▶ Programmable real-time execution of scientific experiments using a domain specific language for the Raspberry Pi Pico
 [Mehr, S. H. M.]{.underline}